chrisant996/clink-flex-prompt/README.md

 Put your prompt module code in a Lua file whose name starts with `flexprompt_` in the same directory as the `flexprompt.lua` file.

+> [!TIP]
-> **Advanced:**  Since scripts are loaded in alphabetical order, the easiest thing to do is name your script something that follows after `flexprompt_` alphabetically.
+> Since scripts are loaded in alphabetical order, the easiest thing to do is name your script something that follows after `flexprompt_` alphabetically.
 But another more advanced option is to defer making use of `flexprompt.` until the first [onbeginedit](https://chrisant996.github.io/clink/clink.html#clink.onbeginedit) event, and then the script name wouldn't have the alphabetical order limitation.

 Here is a basic example of a prompt module, which we'll call "mfm" as an abbreviation for "my first module":